-Tried and tasted: 11 British craft beers
+Tried and tasted: 15 of the best British craft beers

 St Austell Brewery

 Created by the independent, family-owned St Austell Brewery in Cornwall, Korev is a fresh, Helles-style lager that is perfect for a warm afternoon in the sun or quiet night on the sofa.
 Brewed using Cornish-grown barley, the beer has a pale colour and a clean, crisp taste that is reflected in its sharp, surfing-inspired can.
 Not only is the lager a perfect addition to any cooler, the company behind it is ethically motivated, having just launched new plastic-free packaging and partnering with the Marine Conservation Society to support green, sustainable initiatives.
 A delicious drop that you can sip secure in the knowledge that you’ve done your bit for the planet too.